davidkircos/python-hex-gradient-generator/README.md

 # python-hex-gradient-generator
+*A simple hex color gradient generator with no dependencies.*

 Takes lower and upper colors formated in hex with any number (N) of steps in between to generate a gradient.

 `get_color` returns the color at fraction x/N between lower and upper colors of the gradient.